roboes/strava-club-scraper/readme.md

 And that your Strava display language is ```English (US)```.
 To change the language, log in to [Strava](https://www.strava.com) and on the bottom right-hand corner of any page, select ```English (US)``` from the drop-down menu (more on this [here](https://support.strava.com/hc/en-us/articles/216917337-Changing-your-language-in-the-Strava-App)).

+### Use case

+Strava allows users to create a [Group Challenge](https://support.strava.com/hc/en-us/articles/360061360791-Group-Challenges), which is limited to up to 25 participants.
+To circumvent this limitation, one possible use case is to create one or multiple Strava Clubs (e.g. Cycling, Run/Walk/Hike), adapt this script to update or overwrite an existing Google Sheets sheet with the club(s) activities, leaderboard and members information data.
+The script can be set up to run automatically on a daily/weekly basis (on an external server).
+The Google Sheets can then be connected to a Dashboard tool (e.g. Google Data Studio, Microsoft PowerBI).

 ## Legal